 csrf_token: xpath "string(//input[@name='_csrf']/@value)"

-# Create a new quiz, using the captured CSRF token:
+# Log in user, using the captured CSRF token:

 [FormParams]